-The Consolidated Statement of Financial position include in-kind balances as a result of differences in gas volumes received and delivered for customers.
-Since settlement of imbalances is in-kind, changes in their balances do not have an effect on our Consolidated Statements of Operations or our Consolidated Statements of Cash Flows.
-Gas imbalances receivable and Gas imbalances payable each include \$107 million as of December 31, 2021 and \$52 million as of December 31, 2020 respectively, related to all gas imbalances.
-Natural gas volumes owed to or by us are valued at natural gas market index prices as at the Consolidated Statement of Financial Position dates.
+The Consolidated Statements of Financial Position include balances as a result of differences in gas volumes received and delivered for customers.
+Since we do not own natural gas and settlement of certain imbalances is in-kind, changes in our balances do not have an effect on our Consolidated Statements of Earnings or our Consolidated Statements of Cash Flows.
+Natural gas volumes owed to or by us are valued at natural gas market index prices as at the balance sheet dates.